outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- https://www.eurekalert.org/news-releases/1054876
 		    - avoid bpc-157 to repair damage bc it can cause cancer
 		    - avoid eating food high in AGEs which can harm heart/kidney health
+		    - PARP inhibitors (berberine, turmeric, honokiol, resveratrol and EGCG) may help recovery after heart attack
+		    	- 'Excessive PARP-1 activity may exacerbate the pathogenesis of stroke, myocardial infarction, neurodegeneration, and a number of other disease conditions due to excessive inflammation.
+Thus, reduction of inflammation by PARP-1 inhibition can mitigate these conditions' - https://en.wikipedia.org/wiki/PARP_inhibitor
 			- use fasting, a keto diet, glutamine, tyrosine, GABA, arginine, lysine, maca to increase the amount of human growth hormone to recover
 			- kidney damage: fasting, b vitamins in smaller doses, corn silk, hibiscus, berries, digestive enzymes, and amino acids instead of protein intake
 				- avoid excess alkaline/flow water with kidney damage